Elvis Andrus Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 15th in MLB with a collective nine strikeouts per nine innings.
+- The Blue Jays pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.

-- The Blue Jays have a 4.37 team ERA that ranks 16th across all MLB pitching staffs.
+- The Blue Jays have a 4.18 team ERA that ranks 14th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 22nd in baseball in home runs given up (30 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 30 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- The Blue Jays will send Berrios (1-3) to make his fifth start of the season.
-He is 1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched.
+- Kikuchi makes the start for the Blue Jays, his fifth of the season.
+He is 3-0 with a 3.80 ERA and 20 strikeouts in 21 1/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander threw seven innings against the Houston Astros, allowing two earned runs while surrendering three hits.
+- The lefty last pitched on Friday against the New York Yankees, when he threw six innings, allowing one earned run while giving up four hits.

-- The 28-year-old has an ERA of 6.23, with 8.7 strikeouts per nine innings, in four games this season.
-Opponents have a .259 batting average against him.
+- In four games this season, the 31-year-old has amassed a 3.80 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.